McPoozle/dnd-notes/content/Venix/Duchies/East/Tormenta.md

 > Possible suspects from Marty:
 ##### Zalona
 >Half-elf fighter, Emerald-ranked; told her it was a Protection job
->	Aster and Peltar find her at The Drunken Pigeon - a seedy bar open in the morning.
-She's in debt to a booky Maverick but didn't have additional info on Marty.
-Doesn't like Marty personally but upset about the Silver Shield.
-Seemed to be telling the truth about not knowing of the incident
+>> Found in The Drunken Pigeon (seedy bar).
+She's in debt to a booky Maverick.
+Had no additional info on the incident
->	In need of coin quick; claims she "has an investment that will pay off in a couple days" to pay back her 6kGP loan
+>> In need of coin quick; claims she "has an investment that will pay off in a couple days" to pay back her 6kGP loan.
+This "investment" was an poker tournament that she got kicked out of for being a sore loser

 ##### Richard
->Surly halfling Amethyst-ranked; irritable guy; told him at a bar and Marty not sure how much slipped out
+>Surly halfling Amethyst-ranked; irritable guy; talked to him at a bar and Marty not sure how much slipped out
->	Aster, Sysko, and Shawaaf find him in The Silver Cup bar.
+>> Found in The Silver Cup bar.
 Doesn't want to talk.
 They follow him to his Inn and he leaves around sunset heading out of town.
 Get spotted and ask what Marty told him; not talking as he's on "personal business"
+>Couple days later found him [[The Guy That Rips People in Half#Richard in Tormenta|ripped in half]] a few days later in his room.
+He had a diary with entries that suddenly stopped 2 weeks prior

-##### Corelley & Wagner
+##### Corelli & Wagner
 >Fire and Ice themes; held Marty against a wall until he told them it was a mission for Lady Hawthorn.
->	Isolde, Gorrister, Ai find them outside the Guild.
-Corelley constantly yawning / tired.
-Wagner doesn't talk but seems itching for a fight.
+>> Found outside the [[Adventure Guild]].
+Corelli constantly yawning / tired; also blind.
+Wagner doesn't talk but itching for a fight.
 Claims don't have details other than just wanting to know what Marty was up to.
 Only take bandit-related jobs.
-Marty had pissed off Wagner leading to the scuffle Marty mentioned.
 Haven't noticed any Scarlet Palm members but tend to burn the bandits they encounter.
 Mentioned attacks seem more coordinated recently.
-They leave when called over by a man in an alley.
-Idris follows them to an nondescript door that has a sliding peephole.
+They leave when called over by a man in an alley
+>> > Not related to incident; other job in Leaf (possibly other) drug distribution from small but well-guarded and protected setup off a back alleyway

 ##### Dave
 >Pearl-ranked adventurer; has a wife and 4th kid on the way.
 Marty told him he'd be going out of town for a few days
->	Seems like a nice guy.
+>> Seems like a nice guy.
 Friends with Marty and the rest of the Silver Shield.
 Says Marty had only mentioned in passing at the Guild Hall that he'd be going out of town.
-Doesn't know of anyone that would want to harm the group specifically.
-Not many people were at the guild as they go at odd-times to avoid crowds
+Doesn't know of anyone that would want to harm the group specifically

 ##### Additional Interviews
 > Shawaaf asks **Timothy** at the Adventuring Guild if he knows anything; no good info